 Liberal Studies, BS

-The Department of Education at San Diego Christian College (SDC) seeks to nurture and develop students to become exceptional educators that strive to impact the world for Christ through teaching and serving the next generation.
+The Department of Education at San Diego Christian College seeks to nurture and develop students to become exceptional educators that strive to impact the world for Christ through teaching and serving the next generation.

 The overriding goal of the department is to cultivate and develop highly qualified Christian teachers who have an appropriate subject-matter foundation, upon which has been built an understanding of student behavior, competence in teaching abilities, the ability to develop and encourage critical judgment and creativity, and a commitment to high ethical standards and Christian service.